Buca/EventTarget-Extension/README.md

 # EventTarget-Extension
-An extension for the native
+An extension for the native EventTarget.
+Adds an event listener list and some methods like: clearEventListener, enableEventListeners and disableEventListeners.